ssharm84/ASPNetCoreMicroservices/README.md

     	b.
 It will result in creation of dockerfile and will update docker-compose with discount.api
     	c.
 Update dockerfile, docker-compose.yml and docker-compose.override.yml for Discount.API,discountdb
 	d.
 In docker-compose.override.yml, update discount.api with postgres server connection
+34. Now for migrating PostgreSQL database when Discount Microservices starts, go to Program.cs and in Main(), add the below code
+	a.	var host = CreateHostBuilder(args).Build();
+		host.MigrateDatabase<Program>();
+		host.Run();
+	b.
+Remove the other code in Main()
+35. Now we need to create an extension method named MigrateDatabase.
+For that create a folder called Extensions and add a class file-HostExtension.cs
+36. Over here we will be performing Retry operation but an alternate for this is to use Polly
+36.